 Due to the costs of the tournament and the length of time the tournament has been operating the fees charged for the tournament vary by the state.

 The league provides a “Coaches What to Do” packet of information that explains the entire coaches responsibility for entering a team.
-The league provides and pays for the following items, out of the fees paid: Liability Insurance, Game Jerseys, Participation trophies and Winners Trophies, Game Fields, Referees, Game Schedules, Field Set up and Operations, Weigh Ins, Play-off Schedules.
+The league provides and pays for the following items, out of the fees paid: Liability Insurance, Small Participation trophies and Winners Trophies, Game Fields, Referees, Game Schedules, Field Set up and Operations, Play-off Schedules, State Championship Event.

 YSF provides all teams that participate in the tournament an Accident and Liability Insurance coverage.